top of page

 BRAXTON’S PLAN TO MAKE NORTH CAROLINA THE #1 STATE FOR BUSINESS AND WORKERS

 North Carolina should be the #1 state for business and workers.
+The two are not mutually exclusive.
 As the next Commissioner of Labor, I will support North Carolina’s working families and businesses by:

 1.